Bryan Thompson, is an award-winning filmmaker, international business executive, and US Army Veteran.

 In that year, he also founded Florida’s first international film festival for web series; the Miami Web Series Festival (“Miami Web Fest”) The exposure from this event has contributed to the success of several independently produced web series who subsequently secured distribution with Netflix, Vivendi and other prominent networks.

-In 2016, Thompson tackled the issue of immigration law reform, producing the 90-minute feature film “El Sueño”, which is the story of two immigrants, brought to the US as children, who become orphans when anti-immigrant vigilantes murder their parents in their attempt to cross the Mexico/US border.
-Their dream of a college education hinges on the passage of the Dream Act legislation, which provides a path to citizenship for undocumented persons who came to the country as minors.
+In 2016, Thompson tackled the issue of immigration law reform, producing the 90-minute feature film “El Sueño”, which highlights the heated debate about the Dream Act.
 The film won Best Feature Film at the Festival de Cine Latinoamericano in Fort Worth, Texas.
 This film was recently acquired by the distributor American Cinema International, Los Angeles, CA.

 - Best Director (Noventa) Miami Beach Film Festival